Lewis acid and base definition

 In the Lewis acid base neutralization reaction, an acid act as an electron acceptor, and the base is considered as an electron pair donor.
 In the above picture, we provide some examples of Lewis acids and bases with acid base complexes.
 The stability of such complexes explains by hard soft acid base theory.

 Arrhenius acid base theory

 Arrhenius defined, acids when dissolved in water dissociate into hydrogen ions and anions.
-Therefore, hydrogen ion (H+) released from nitric acid, and sulfuric acid acts as an acid.
+Therefore, hydrogen ion (H+) are released from nitric acid, and sulfuric acid acts as an acid.
 Since the hydrogen ion has the electron affinity to receive an electron pair from the base.
 Thus all the Arrhenius acids are also acids under the Lewis definition.

 Bronsted Lowry acid base